 The Group measures credit risk and expected credit losses on financial assets measured at amortised cost using probability of default, exposure at default and loss given default.
 Management consider both historical analysis and forward-looking information in determining any expected credit loss.
-At 31 May 2019 and 2018, all cash is accessible on demand and held with counterparties with a credit rating of BBB- or higher.
+At 31 May 2020 and 31 May 2019, all cash is accessible on demand and held with counterparties with a credit rating of BBB or higher.
 Management consider the probability of default to be close to zero as these instruments have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.

-The amount receivable from Conroy Gold Limited which relates mainly to the cash advances and payment of expenses incurred in the name of Conroy Gold Limited, is a receivable at the Company level but not at the Group level therefore is not subject to expected credit losses at the Group level.
+The amount receivable from Conroy Gold Limited which relates mainly to the cash advances and payment of expenses incurred in the name of Conroy Gold Limited, is a receivable at the Company level but not at the Group level and therefore is not subject to expected credit losses at the Group level.
 See Note 10 for further details.
+However, as these amounts are receivable from the Group companies, the Directors of the Company are confident that the probability of default is close to zero.

-As a result of the above, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Company.
+As a result of the above, no loss allowance has been recognised based on lifetime expected credit losses as any such impairment would be wholly insignificant to the Company.